shabin5785/Golang_notes/Go_2.md

 as integer division by zero, str ing indexing out of bounds, and any floating-p oint operat ion that would result in a non-finite value.

+-When a sequence of constants is declared as a group, the rig ht-hand side expression may be omitted for all but the first of the group, implying that the previous expression and its typ e should be used again.
+For example: const ( a = 1 b c = 2 d
+)
+fmt.Println(a, b, c, d) // "1 1 2 2"